el3um4s/strani-anelli-blog/_posts/2021/2021-07-26-sveltekit-routing-from-other-folders-english/2021-07-26-sveltekit-routing-from-other-folders-english.md

 - [Sveltekit Markdown Blog](https://www.youtube.com/playlist?list=PLm_Qt4aKpfKgonq1zwaCS6kOD-nbOKx7V)

 The trick is to "map" all blog posts and keep them as "modules".
 Then I use [Vite](https://vitejs.dev/) to dynamically import the modules into the blog.
 To test I don't create a new repository.
-I continue modifying the [MEMENTO SvelteKit & GitHub Pages](https://github.com/el3um4s/memento-sveltekit-and-github-pages): I add a `src/news` folder in which to insert the various posts.
+I continue modifying the [MEMENTO SvelteKit & GitHub Pages](https://github.com/el3um4s/memento-sveltekit-and-github-pages): I add a `src/news` folder to insert the various posts.

 I use a structure similar to the one I will need in my blog.
 So the posts will be divided by year but not by month.
 Each post will stay in a folder whose first few characters represent the publication date.
 Inside the folder I will put the images I will need and an `index.md` file with the post.
 I think in the future I will have to add the ability to use markdown files with other names.
 That's enough for the moment.